DevOps - Dockers And Kubernetes Training in Pune

 Docker and Kubernetes are prominent names, highly appreciated for software development and deployment.
 Kubernetes is an open-source container–orchestration system used for automating the process of application development, scaling, and management.
 It intends to ensure a seamless platform to automate implementation, scaling, and procedures of application containers across clusters of hosts.
 Google designed it in 2014, and right now, it has been maintained by the Cloud Native Computing Foundation.
 It works with a different type of container tool comprising Docker.
 Many cloud services provide a Kubernetes-based platform as a service (IaaS or PaaS) on which Kubernetes can be implemented as a platform providing service.
 Moreover, many providers additionally offer their own branded Kubernetes distributions.

 Docker is a platform that uses OS-level virtualization to offer software in applications referred to as containers.
-Containers are remoted from each other and package their own software, libraries, and configuration files; they are able to communicate with every different through well-defined channels.
+Containers are remoted from each other and package their own software, libraries, and configuration files; they can communicate with every different through well-defined channels.
 The fact is, all containers are executed by means of a single operating system kernel and are therefore highly lightweight than virtual machines.
-Docker Inc designed in 2013 and users can avail of this service free or for premium tiers.
+Docker Inc, designed in 2013, and users can avail of this service free or for premium tiers.